 Step 1.
 Create a project in Watson Studio

-Complete to get the full functionalities.
-Once you enter your project name, click on
+From the IBM Watson® Studio main page, click New project.
+Choose Complete to get the full functions.
+After you enter your project name, click Create.

-Find and add data on the right-side panel, drag and drop the dataset (.csv file) from your computer to that area.
+Open Find and add data from the right pane and drag the data set (.csv file) from your computer to that area.